 This legendary watering hole is named, of course, after American novelist Ernest Hemingway, who frequented it along with his friend and fellow writer F. Scott Fitzgerald.
 Rumour even has it that Hemingway himself forced the German Gestapo out of the Ritz at the end of World War II, getting into a characteristic brawl after drinking an inhuman number of martinis.

-While it’s unclear whether this heroic exploit has any basis in fact, a visit to this classically elegant bar is certainly in order, perhaps after shopping on the Place Vendome (where the Ritz stands) or the Rue Saint-Honore, home to countless high-luxury boutiques.
+While it’s unclear whether this heroic exploit has any basis in fact, a visit to this classically elegant bar is certainly in order, perhaps after shopping for a custom piece at one of the classic Paris jewelers on Place Vendome (where the Ritz stands) or the Rue Saint-Honore, home to countless high-luxury boutiques.
 The private-club atmosphere here seduces with deep wood, green leather seating and portraits of famous patrons; Cole Porter and Gary Cooper are among the other famous regulars of past decades.
 The drinks menu, mostly traditional, carries a few surprises thanks to the creativity of head barman Colin Peter Field and his colleague Roman Devaux: try the Velvet Falernum, a cordial bringing together notes of citrus, cloves, ginger and other spices.

 Library Bar, St James Paris